 Don’t Brand Market

 In recent years, there has been renewed interest in the idea of no brand marketing.
 This idea might seem backwards but it has resulted in some great success stories.
 The idea behind this is that the business focuses on minimalistic designs of products and doesn’t advertise.
-They let the product speak for itself and use a word of mouth approach.
+They let the product speak for itself and use a word of mouth approach to gain their brand loyalty.

 Examples of No Brand Marketing